 3. Expand your “About Us” section on your website.
 Add “Through the Years” or a “Time Line” (or both) on your site where you visually walk people through some of your major milestones.

 4. Throw a party.
 Seems obvious, right?
-But I mean throw a party for your employees, customers, and vendors.
-No, not everyone will be able to come, but a party mid-year (late June is a good time) is always a great way to thank people for their involvement in your success.
+Company anniversary celebration activities are a great way to let your business be REAL.
+Throwing a party mid-year (late June is a good time) is always a great way to thank people for their involvement in your success.
+I’m talking employees, customers, and vendors alike.
 Here in Massachusetts, a cool, fun place to hold a corporate event in Kimball Farm (great ice cream!) in Westford, Mass.
-Michael Katz of Blue Penguin has been holding events there for the last several years.
+Michael Katz of Blue Penguin has been holding anniversary events there for many years.

 5. Give gifts.
 Identify your top tier clients and send them a gift that signifies your business milestone.
 For example, if you’re celebrating 20 years in business, consider sending an arrangement of day lilies to your top clients with a heartfelt thank you note (the day lily is the flower associated with 20th anniversaries).